3.12. Composition of relations

 Note: the well-foundedness of R implies the uniqueness of P such that P = 𝛿ERP.

-The proof goes by considering A = {xE | P(x) ≠ P'(x)} for P and P' with this property ; this is a first example of a definition by well-founded induction, concept which will be developed later.
+The proof goes by considering A = {xE | P(x) ≠ P'(x)} for P and P' with this property ; this is an example of a definition by well-founded induction, concept which will be developed later.

 Proposition.
 If R is well-founded then ⌈R⌉ is an order, whose strict order coincides with the transitive closure of R.